The information on the Medical Costs Finder is a guide only and should not be used as a quote or medical diagnosis.

 Helping plan for the cost of medical treatment

-What to think about when considering treatment as a private patient
+What to think about when considering your healthcare needs

 What we mean by fees and costs

-On the Medical Costs Finder website, a medical ‘fee’ refers to the amount charged for a medical service.
+On the Medical Costs Finder website, a medical ‘fee’ refers to the amount charged for a medical service by a general practitioner (GP) or medical specialist.

 The amount you must pay for the medical fee is called an ‘out-of-pocket cost’.
-This also can be called an ‘out-of-pocket’, ‘patient payment’, ‘gap payment’ or a ‘cost’.
-Out-of-pocket costs are expected in many situations.
+This also can be called an ‘out-of-pocket’, ‘patient payment’, ‘patient contribution’, or a ‘gap payment’.
+Fees are set by medical providers.

 See the glossary of terms for more definitions of the terms on the website.